lumail/lumail/README.md

 The main part of the configuration is to point the mail-client at your local Maildir location, from which all sub-folders will be determined at run-time.

-At startup the following three lua files are evaluated, if present:
+At startup the following two Lua files are evaluated, if present:

 * `/etc/lumail.lua`
 * `~/.lumail/config.lua`

+If none of those files exist then the client will abort with an error.
+This is to ensure that the keymap(s) are defined, etc.

 Further Information